ferd/rebar3_proper/README.md

     %% the plugin itself
     {plugins, [rebar3_proper]}.
-    %% The PropEr dependency is still required to compile the test cases {profiles,
+    %% The PropEr dependency is required to compile the test cases
+    %% and will be used to run the tests as well.
+    {profiles,
         [{test, [
             {deps, [{proper, "1.2.0"}]}